Fireside Chat: RESULTS.com Discusses the Modern Strategic Plan

-We sat down with Stephen Lynch, award-winning author of Business Execution for RESULTS and President of RESULTS.com to discuss how companies can streamline their business goals and successfully carry out their strategic plans.
+We sat down with Stephen Lynch, award-winning author to discuss how companies can streamline their business goals and successfully carry out their strategic plans.

-Evan Klein: Tell us about the companies you work with at RESULTS.com.
+Evan Klein: Tell us about the companies you work with.
 What business challenges are they looking to overcome?

 Stephen Lynch: Our target customer is a small to medium-sized business, with typically 20 to 100 employees.
 The CEO is fed up with not achieving goals and is looking for a software system to help them execute the company strategy more effectively.
 A tool that gives visibility into the metrics, projects, and tasks being worked on by employees, and guides managers how to run more productive meetings with their employees to coach performance.

 Why is the one-page business plan so effective with companies?

 A complex, multi-page document or slide deck is unlikely to be read or understood by everyone in your company.
 It is also highly unlikely to be looked at frequently.
 It’s not just a management cliche, with a one-page strategic plan you can literally “get everyone on the same page” with a unifying document that clearly and simply informs your people about: who we are, where we are going, and how we plan to get there.

 In the past, clients would capture their one-page strategic plans on paper, print it out, and post it at people’s workstations.
 These days the strategic plan is hosted online as one of the core components of the RESULTS.com software.
 A modern strategic plan is not a static document anymore, it is “live”.
 It connects to your data sources so everyone can see how well the company is executing your strategy in real time.

 Businesses along with strategic goals are continually evolving.
 How do you recommend senior leaders get employee buy-in to maximize success?